mpromonet/webrtc-streamer/README.md

 [Live Demo](https://webrtc-streamer.herokuapp.com/)

-Include in an HTML page:
+Embed in a HTML page:
 ------------------------
-It is easy to show a WebRTC stream in an HTML page served by an external HTTP server.
+It is easy to embed a WebRTC stream in a HTML page served by an external HTTP server.
 A short sample using webrtc-streamer running locally on port 8000 :

     <html>